joeblew99/go-gu/doc/native-functionality.md

 ## Input - Keys, Touches, Gesture determination
 This is the core start of any app, because you need a Window and then key & touch events.

+Shiny and Ebiten have this mostly working..

 https://github.com/hajimehoshi/ebiten
 - Works on Desktop, Mobiles and Web.

 ## Virtual keyboard
 On mobile the user touches in an openGL TextBox, and the virtual keyboard should come up.
+You type and the text typed is forwarding back into the openGL Textbox.

+When the virtual keyboard opens, the openGl canvas MUST be moved up so that the TextBox stays in view.
+This is a huge problem that occurs when using a webview.

 xlab has Android code working :)
 - https://github.com/xlab/android-go/blob/master/android/jni_util.go